gig194x/Data_Analysis_Projects/BookStore_Analysis/Scope.md

    - Data Testing using Python (unit tests).
    - Data Analysis with SQL Server and BigQuery.
    - Data Visualization in Power BI and Google Slides.
-   - Documentation and publishing the project on GitHub.
+   - Documentation and publishing the project on GitHub using Git commands.

 ---